-Verdict: If you’re a bachelor, consider moving to Chengdu if your employer offers at least an 8,000 RMB net salary.
+Verdict: If you’re a bachelor, consider moving to Chengdu if your employer offers at least a 15,000 RMB net salary.
 I know it is a peanut of a salary.
 But I’ve just shared minima for your reference.

 What is the best and easiest way to find a house for rent in Chengdu for a foreigner?

 Trust me; it won’t be easy if you don’t speak Chinese.
 Check out the ChengduLiving.com forum (that I moderate) and GoChengdoo forum, where you can address your query and find expat roommates or English-speaking landlords.